Modern solutions, advanced technology: How Remote Platform Management creates efficiencies at Platform Science

 RPM gives enterprise-level fleets the flexibility and control they need to manage all their devices and technologies on a single, streamlined solution.
 It also eliminates the need for an additional third-party MDM service, making it easier for fleets to manage their devices and applications on sales calls, dock floors, in drivers’ cabs, and anywhere else the road takes them.

-Life before RPM
+Life before Remote Platform Management

 Prior to launching RPM, our development team had to contact our release team when a release was ready for publishing.
 After locating the APK, we individually uploaded it to the proper environments and devices.
 Then, our team sent a release notification to customers informing them of the update.
 In addition to being extremely tedious, this process proved highly inefficient and created more opportunities for error.